About Radio Salus

 Equally significant is the fact that Radio Salus is the only independent radio station with permanent correspondents in at least two regions of the country.

-In addition, the amount of original informational and educational programming the station produces is outstanding, and the variety of programmes is unparalleled in Rwanda: each week more than 25 different programmes are broadcast 24 hours a day, 7 days a week, primarily in Kinyarwanda, but also in Kiswahili, English and French.
+produces is outstanding, and the variety of programmes is unparalleled in Rwanda: each week more than 25 different programmes are broadcast 24 hours a day, 7 days a week, primarily in Kinyarwanda, but also in Kiswahili, English and French.

 The Radio Salus programmes include education, agriculture, health, economy, Rwandan history, news, women program, sports, etc.